How to Wire and Troubleshoot MC4 Solar Panel Connectors

 - MC4 Assembly/Disassembly Tools: These plastic wrenches are used to properly tighten the gland nut, creating a watertight seal, and to disconnect connectors safely.

-- Torque Wrench: While not used for the MC4 gland nut itself, a torque wrench is essential for securing connections within combiner boxes, at inverters, and for racking hardware, per manufacturer specifications.
+- Torque Wrench: While not used for the MC4 gland nut itself in most instructions, a torque wrench is essential for securing connections within combiner boxes, at inverters, and for racking hardware, per manufacturer specifications.

 Using improper tools for PV work will guarantee problems down the line.